-5.5 National Center For Civil And Human Rights And Importance Of Dr. Martin Luther King Jr
+4.5 National Center for Civil and Human Rights and Importance of Dr. Martin Luther King Jr

-Located right next to the Georgia Aquarium, National Center for Civil and Human Rights has a wide range of exhibits related to civil rights, global human rights, and the actions taken for these rights all around the world.
+Located right next to the Georgia Aquarium, the National Center for Civil and Human Rights has various exhibits related to civil rights, global human rights, and the actions taken for these rights worldwide.

-You can experience the most informative tourist place in the city, learn about the American civil rights movement, and the efforts of well-known personalities like Jimmy Carter and Dr. Martin Luther King Jr.
+You can experience the most informative tourist place in the city and learn about the American Civil Rights movement and the efforts of well-known personalities like Jimmy Carter and Dr. Martin Luther King Jr.

-Visitors can view Martin Luther’s personal papers and items and participate in open debates about human and civil rights.
-They are filled with true stories and happenings with the African American people in the civil war and their contribution to Civil Rights Movement.
+Visitors can view Martin Luther’s papers and items and participate in open debates about human and civil rights.
+They are filled with true stories and happenings with the African American people in the Civil War and their contribution to the Civil Rights Movement.

-5.6.
-Legoland Discovery Center, Atlanta: The Best Place For Kids To Play
+4.6.
+Legoland Discovery Center, Atlanta: The Best Place for Kids to Play

 Legoland is a playful indoor family attraction where you can have fun with your kids and build Lego toys.